 “So you signed up for your first marathon?
 Is it boring?”

 I had a recurring question about entertainment throughout my journey on a regular basis.
 How could I run such long distances and not find it boring?
 To me training wasn’t boring.
 After reflecting on the question I determined that the aspects that made training interesting were data, discovery, progress and fear.

-Earlier in January 2019, I got myself into the idea of doing something that scares me.
-Some inspirational Facebook post or TED talk got to me.
+In early January 2019, I got myself into the idea of doing something that scares me.
+Some inspirational Facebook post or TED talk probably got to me.
 I always wanted to do a marathon, but never had gotten to it.
-Having doing long-distance running at thirteen, races weren’t new to me.
-I easily had over 10 races under my belt (10Ks and half-marathons) and also trialed a few months of track-and-field in highschool and university.
+Having participated in long-distance running since the age of thirteen, races weren’t new to me.
+I easily had over 10 races under my belt (10Ks and half-marathons) and also trialed a few months of track-and-field in high-school and university.

 It took me until February to commit to running twice the distance I’d ever completed before.

 Once the credit card was entered and I submitted the purchase for the Ottawa Marathon, I’m pretty certain I yelled a sentence that intertwined “What have I done?!”, “@%$#^!” and “I can always get a refund right?”.
 I clicked the refund policy.

 Five years ago, I had done a unimpressive amount of training for my half-marathon.
 This manifested both in stagnant results and a painfully long recovery process.
 If I was to complete a marathon I would have to get serious about training.
 I hadn’t trained since.